eclipse-hono/hono/site/documentation/content/admin-guide/file-based-device-registry-config.md

 ## Port Configuration

-The Device Registry supports configuration of both, an AMQP based endpoint as well as an HTTP based endpoint proving RESTful resources for managing registration information and credentials.
+The file based Device Registry supports configuration of both an AMQP based endpoint exposing the Tenant, Device Registration and Credentials
+APIs as well as an HTTP based endpoint providing resources for managing tenants, registration information and credentials as defined by the
+[Registry Management API]({{< relref "api/management" >}}).
 Both endpoints can be configured to listen for connections on

 * a secure port only (default) or
 * an insecure port only or
 * both a secure and an insecure port (dual port configuration)

-The server will fail to start if none of the ports is configured properly.
+The registry will fail to start if none of the ports is configured properly.

-The following sections apply to configuring both, the AMQP endpoint as well as the REST endpoint.
-The environment variables to use for configuring the REST endpoint are the same as the ones for the AMQP endpoint, substituting `_AMQP_` with `_REST_`, e.g. `HONO_REGISTRY_REST_KEY_PATH` instead of `HONO_REGISTRY_AMQP_KEY_PATH`.
+The following sections apply to configuring both the AMQP and the HTTP endpoint.
+The environment variables to use for configuring the HTTP endpoint are the same as the ones for the AMQP endpoint, substituting `_AMQP_` with `_HTTP_`, e.g. `HONO_REGISTRY_HTTP_KEY_PATH` instead of `HONO_REGISTRY_AMQP_KEY_PATH`.

 ### Secure Port Only